 By Teachers, For Teachers

-Call it "active learning," or "classroom participation" -- every teacher wants more involved students and fewer apathetic ones.
+Call it "active learning," or "classroom participation" -- every teacher wants to know how to motivate students to particpate, and how to nurture more involved students and fewer apathetic ones.
 With a little extra planning, that is possible.

 Below are four common reasons students don’t participate and techniques to solve those problems and spice up your lessons.